Titorat/Course-Voronoi-Diagrams-EN/markdowns/final.md

 **Pros**

 - Simple concept, easy to understand and to apply.
+- Easy to adapt to various problems with customized distance functions.

 **Cons**

 - Voronoi Diagrams can't deal with real-time distances.
-A planned emergency response diagram renders useless if traffic jams affect ambulances travel time.
+A planned emergency response diagram renders useless if traffic jams affect ambulances travel time, as you would have to take all these real-time factors into account from your distance function.
+This would multiply the overall complexity of the algorithm.
 - Resource intensive.
 Naive implementation is `O(n^2)` complex.
 Fortune's algorithm is `O(n log(n))` complex.

 ## Codingame Puzzles
-There are many Codingame puzzles where you can use Voronoi Diagrams:
+CodinGame.com, the online gaming platform for developers, has several puzzles where you can use Voronoi Diagrams:

 - [Tron Battle](https://www.codingame.com/multiplayer/bot-programming/tron-battle)
 - [Back to the Code](https://www.codingame.com/multiplayer/bot-programming/back-to-the-code)